shavonneg/tp/docs/UserGuide.md

 ### 6.6.
 Deleting a client : `delete`

-Deletes the specified client from the BookKeeper.
+Deletes the specified client from BookKeeper.

 Format: `delete INDEX`